davepinch/pinchy.cc/content/topics/works/g/gay-talese/frank-sinatra-has-a-cold/en.wikipedia.org.md

 type: website
 url: /en.wikipedia.org/wiki/Frank_Sinatra_Has_a_Cold/
 website: "https://en.wikipedia.org/wiki/Frank_Sinatra_Has_a_Cold"
+wikipedia of: Frank Sinatra Has a Cold
 tags:
-  - Frank Sinatra Has a Cold
   - Wikipedia
 ---